AgentisLabs/agentis-framework/README.md

-# Agentis
+# Agentis Framework

-Agentis is a powerful framework for building autonomous AI agents with advanced capabilities like memory, planning, and multi-agent coordination.
+Agentis Framework is a powerful toolkit for building autonomous AI agents with advanced capabilities like memory, planning, and platform integrations.

 ## Features